Accelerating Alternating Least Squares for Tensor Decomposition by Pairwise Perturbation: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to Daniel Kressner for pointing out the connection to the Hurwitz problem, to Fan Huang for finding the $8\times 8 \times 8$ perfectly conditioned tensor, and to Nick Vannieuwenhoven for helpful comments.
+The authors were supported by the US NSF OAC SSI program, award No.\ 1931258.
+This work used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1548562.
+We used XSEDE to employ Stampede2 at the Texas Advanced Computing Center (TACC) through allocation TG-CCR180006.